theianmay/clausefill-ai/docs/spec.md

 ## 1. Problem & Goal

 Clausefill-AI is a small web app that turns a legal template into a guided, conversational intake.
-It is built for startup legal workflows and aligns with Lexsy’s mission of delivering AI-assisted legal services.
+It is built for startup legal workflows and aligns with the mission of delivering AI-assisted legal services.

 **Goal:** Provide an end-to-end experience where a user can: